kay-wu/SciDefine/README.md

 # SciDefine
-Google extension to identify &amp; define scientific abbreviations.
+Chrome extension to identify &amp; define scientific abbreviations.
 Created for TOHacks 2019.

 **Inspiration**
 We both read papers in biology/medicine for our coursework and still find it difficult to read the heavy jargon without a lot of time and effort.
 It made us think about how people without a science background would be even more isolated from these essential discoveries.
 Through progress in implementing tools like these, we believe that cutting-edge scientific research could benefit members of society more directly and immediately than ever before, helping us all move past pressing issues such as climate change and the anti-vaccination movement.